gareth7562/simpleplayer/README.md

 you can also change the mpv directory from the settings page

-you can downloaded the latest binaries from the releases page with included mpv and youtube-dlp.
+you can download the latest binaries from the releases page with included mpv and youtube-dlp.
 Only windows binaries atm